-Started all 11 games in which he appeared…rushed for 1,144 yards and 14 touchdowns on 231 carries…added 225 yards and four touchdowns on 30 receptions and was 4-for-6 passing for 50 yards…second-team All-ACC…tied for fourth on FSU’s single-season list with 18 touchdowns scored…ranked sixth on FSU’s single-season rushing yards list and seventh for single-season rushing touchdowns…tied for sixth with six 100-yard rushing games…1,369 all-purpose yards ranked 11th on FSU’s single-season list…one of seven players nationally with at least three touchdowns in three games during regular season in 2019…led ACC and ranked sixth in NCAA with average of 10.0 points per game…ranked second in ACC and 16th nationally in rushing touchdowns…average of 104.0 rushing yards per game was fourth in conference and 21st in NCAA…ranked fifth in ACC and 23rd in NCAA with average of 124.5 all-purpose yards per game…is only player in FSU history with at least four touchdowns and a 2-point conversion in the same game, numbers he hit in 35-17 win vs. Syracuse…rushed 20 times for 144 yards and school-record-tying four touchdowns in addition to 2-point conversion while also grabbing two receptions and completing 2-of-3 passes for 26 yards against Orange…26 points was second-highest single-season total in program history, most since 1968, and tied for seventh-highest total in FBS in 2019…earned ACC Running Back of the Week honors…rushed school-record 36 times for 193 yards and two touchdowns in addition to five receptions for career-best 55 yards and one score for career-high 248 all-purpose yards in 45-44 win vs. ULM…all-purpose yards total accounted for nearly half of FSU’s 501 total yards vs. Warhawks and helped garner ACC Running Back of the Week accolades…also was named ACC Running Back of the Week after rushing for 112 yards and three touchdowns with three receptions for 21 yards in 35-24 victory vs. Louisville…opened season with 116 yards and one touchdown on the ground and two catches for 12 yards vs. Boise State…rushed for 102 yards with season-long 50-yard touchdown and caught two passes at No. 8 Florida…only running back to eclipse 100 yards against Florida in Gainesville in 2019…gained 78 yards on the ground with three catches for nine yards and one score at No. 25 Virginia…rushed 17 times for 83 yards and one touchdown with two catches for 11 yards in 31-13 victory vs. North Carolina State…had 34 yards on nine carries at No. 2 Clemson…accounted for 199 all-purpose yards at Wake Forest behind 157 yards and one touchdown on 30 carries and 42 yards with one touchdown on four receptions…was 2-for-2 passing for 24 yards, caught three passes for 23 yards and one touchdown and had 66 yards rushing vs. Miami…rushed 18 times for 59 yards and one touchdown and added 49 yards on four receptions in 38-31 win at Boston College.
+Started all 11 games in which he appeared…rushed for 1,144 yards and 14 touchdowns on 231 carries…added 225 yards and four touchdowns on 30 receptions and was 4-for-6 passing for 50 yards…second-team All-ACC…tied for fourth on FSU’s single-season list with 18 touchdowns scored…ranked sixth on FSU’s single-season rushing yards list and seventh for single-season rushing touchdowns…tied for sixth with six 100-yard rushing games…1,369 all-purpose yards ranked 11th on FSU’s single-season list…one of seven players nationally with at least three touchdowns in three games during regular season in 2019…led ACC and ranked sixth in NCAA with average of 10.0 points per game…ranked second in ACC and 16th nationally in rushing touchdowns…average of 104.0 rushing yards per game was fourth in conference and 21st in NCAA…ranked fifth in ACC and 23rd in NCAA with average of 124.5 all-purpose yards per game…is only player in FSU history with at least four touchdowns and a 2-point conversion in the same game, numbers he hit in 35-17 win vs. Syracuse…rushed 20 times for 144 yards and school-record-tying four touchdowns in addition to 2-point conversion while also grabbing two receptions and completing 2-of-3 passes for 26 yards against Orange…26 points was second-highest single-game total in program history, most since 1968, and tied for seventh-highest total in FBS in 2019…earned ACC Running Back of the Week honors…rushed school-record 36 times for 193 yards and two touchdowns in addition to five receptions for career-best 55 yards and one score for career-high 248 all-purpose yards in 45-44 win vs. ULM…all-purpose yards total accounted for nearly half of FSU’s 501 total yards vs. Warhawks and helped garner ACC Running Back of the Week accolades…also was named ACC Running Back of the Week after rushing for 112 yards and three touchdowns with three receptions for 21 yards in 35-24 victory vs. Louisville…opened season with 116 yards and one touchdown on the ground and two catches for 12 yards vs. Boise State…rushed for 102 yards with season-long 50-yard touchdown and caught two passes at No. 8 Florida…only running back to eclipse 100 yards against Florida in Gainesville in 2019…gained 78 yards on the ground with three catches for nine yards and one score at No. 25 Virginia…rushed 17 times for 83 yards and one touchdown with two catches for 11 yards in 31-13 victory vs. North Carolina State…had 34 yards on nine carries at No. 2 Clemson…accounted for 199 all-purpose yards at Wake Forest behind 157 yards and one touchdown on 30 carries and 42 yards with one touchdown on four receptions…was 2-for-2 passing for 24 yards, caught three passes for 23 yards and one touchdown and had 66 yards rushing vs. Miami…rushed 18 times for 59 yards and one touchdown and added 49 yards on four receptions in 38-31 win at Boston College.

 Appeared in all 12 games with 10 starts…rushed for team-high 706 yards and six touchdowns, caught 23 passes for 145 yards and two touchdowns and had 15-yard kickoff return…versatility resulted in team-best 866 all-purpose yards…tied for fourth in ACC and 14th nationally with three 50-yard runs…earned team’s Bobby Bowden Leadership Award…rushed for season-high 110 yards on 14 carries with one touchdown and made three-yard reception in 22-21 victory vs. No. 22 Boston College…named ACC Running Back of the Week for his effort vs. Eagles…tied career high with 22 carries for 64 yards and one touchdown plus returned one kickoff for 15 yards in 37-19 win vs. Northern Illinois…made career-high seven receptions for career-best 38 yards while rushing 14 times for 76 yards in 36-26 win vs. Samford…opened season with 82 yards on 14 carries vs. No. 20 Virginia Tech…85-yard run vs. Hokies ranked as seventh-longest rush in program history and longest non-scoring rush…rushed 10 times for 52 yards and caught two passes for eight yards at Syracuse…gained 42 yards on 17 carries and had one reception for two yards in 28-24 victory at Louisville…rushed 11 times for 46 yards and caught one seven-yard pass at No. 17 Miami…accounted for season-high 126 all-purpose yards in 38-17 win vs. Wake Forest with 98 yards and career-high-tying two touchdowns on 13 carries and 28 yards on three receptions…also caught three passes vs. No. 2 Clemson, totaling 14 yards…recorded 30 yards and one touchdown on four receptions and rushed for 29 yards at North Carolina State…equaled career-high two rushing touchdowns and gained 63 yards on 12 carries at No. 3 Notre Dame…ended season with 37 yards on 13 rushes and 15-yard touchdown catch vs. No. 13 Florida.